 The DocuClipper Transaction Categorization feature allows you to define categories and automatically categorize transactions based on keywords.
 This can help organize and analyze your transaction data.

-- Name the category group (e.g. “Finance”) and click on the “Add New Category Group” button.
+- Name the category group (e.g. “Custom Keywords”) and click on the “Add New Category Group” button.

 - A new dropdown, pie chart, and table with the category group name will appear.
 Note: Every new category group and category within will stay safe in your account and you will be able to reuse it for other bank statements as well.

-- Now, to add categories to the category group click “Configure” button to open the Categories pop-up window.
+- Now, to add categories to the category group click the “Setup Categories” button and click “Edit Categories/Keywords Manually.
+(A pop-up window will appear)

 - In the popup, name each category (e.g. “Overdraft, Insurance”) in the “Category Name” box.
 Click the “Add New Category to Group” button to add it.